Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A 3d-Haydys-Witten Floer Homology of Two-Manifolds

 \section{A 3d-Haydys-Witten Floer Homology of Two-Manifolds}

-In this section, we further specialize to the case where $M_3=M_2 \times S^1$, and perform a second KK dimensional reduction of HW theory by shrinking this $S^1$ to be infinitesimally small.
+In this section, we further specialize to the case where $M_3=M_2 \times S^1$ with $M_2$ being a closed and compact two-manifold, and perform a second KK dimensional reduction of HW theory by shrinking this $S^1$ to be infinitesimally small.
 This will allow us to physically derive from the topologically-invariant $\mathcal Q$-cohomology, a novel 3d-HW Floer homology of $M_2$.